-Whilst I was in a taxi from the airport, I unexpectedly seen a few custom bike garages along the way and asked the driver if they liked bikes here.
-He enthusiastically replied “motobike?
+Whilst I was in a taxi from the airport, I unexpectedly saw a few custom bike garages along the way and asked the driver if they liked bikes here.
+He enthusiastically replied “motorbike?
 Ooooh, Bali loves moto!” – from this point, I knew it was going to be a good trip.

-Over the coming days, I seen this for myself.
-I live in a place called ‘Canggu’ in the south of the island, which is one of the hotspots for the tourists and working travellers, so of course, this is where all of the action is concentrated.
-I’d easily see around 10-15 custom built japstyle/caferacer styled bikes blasting around the streets each day, which you’d never get back home.
+Over the coming days, I saw this for myself.
+I live in a place called ‘Canggu’ in the south of the island, which is one of the hotspots for tourists and working travelers, so of course, this is where all of the action is concentrated.
+I’d easily see around 10-15 custom-built japstyle/cafe racer-styled bikes blasting around the streets each day, which you’d never get back home.
 I then decided I needed to get amongst the scene and that’s when I reached out to Dirk, the owner of ‘Malamadre Motorcycles’.

-MM is a custom bike fabricators in the centre of Canggu.
+MM is a custom bike fabricator in the center of Canggu.
 I had seen them on Instagram and Facebook in the past but seeing the bikes in the showroom, in person, was a whole different story.
-We got talking and Dirk gave me an insight to what he does.
+We got talking and Dirk gave me an insight into what he does.

 He’s 41 years old, from Bilbao.
-He quit his job as engineer in Spain and decided to come to Bali and pursue his passion of building custom motorcycles.
+He quit his job as an engineer in Spain and decided to come to Bali and pursue his passion for building custom motorcycles.
 Opening Malamadre, in 2015, Dirk quickly became very well known and his brand has been growing ever since.
-MM has built and customised over 70 bikes and has sent bikes around the globe, including New York, Amsterdam, Australia, Singapore, Ireland and several other countries.
+MM has built and customized over 70 bikes and has sent bikes around the globe, including New York, Amsterdam, Australia, Singapore, Ireland, and several other countries.
 The MM bikes are mostly 250cc Yamaha, Honda or Suzuki builds as this is all you need for the roads of Bali.
 They have done some other bikes, up to 1100cc though.